krglaws/MyLFS/README.md

 The `--one-off` flag tells the script to exit once the starting package has been completed.

-If you want to poke around inside the image file without booting into it, you can simple use the `--mount` command like so:
+If you want to poke around inside the image file without booting into it, you can simply use the `--mount` command like so:
 ```sh
 sudo ./mylfs.sh --mount
 ```